GitBaro/SQL-TRANSFORM-ANALYZE-DATA/cleaning_data.md

 ## Cost/Price Issues

-- Updated Unit Cost in Analytics Table to be divided by 1,000,000
+- Changed Unit Cost and Product Price in Analytics and All_Sessions Tables to be divided by 1,000,000

 ```
 UPDATE "Analytics"
 SET "Unit_Price" = CAST("Unit_Price" as Integer) / 1000000

+UPDATE "All_Sessions"
+SET "ProductPrice" = CAST("ProductPrice" as Integer) / 1000000
 ```